 - Mt.
-SAC's Sustainability webpage will feature materials related to transit opportunities, including a direct link to Foothill Transit bus schedules and routes, information regarding bus passes, the ability to purchase bus passes online, and overall benefits for using transit including charts and graphs illustrating cost benefits and emissions data.
-Students, faculty, and staff will be regularly updated with incentives and opportunities via campus communication. - Actively communicate with Foothill Transit regarding schedule and routes to best serve the student population.
-This communication will include sharing student data such as geographic distribution and peak travel times. - Mt.
-SAC will coordinate with Foothill Transit to provide security at the Transit Center including adequate lighting and cameras. - Mt.
-SAC will coordinate with Foothill Transit to develop on-bus bike racks that can accommodate four or more bicycles. - Mt.
-SAC will sponsor and promote a contest between student-run clubs and organizations to develop promotional material for ride-sharing, transit, and alternative modes of transportation.
-Winning materials will be displayed for the semester on the school's website and, possibly, posted near the transit center, electric charging stations, ride-hailing drop-off/pick-up areas, and pedestrian respite areas. - Consideration will be given to providing bus passes to faculty and staff, to encourage their use of mass transit. - Mt.
-SAC will transition to 100% clean energy vehicles with 25% of the fleet being clean energy by 2025.
-Improvements to the campus fleet could be made by negotiating with local dealerships to secure discounts on clean energy vehicles for its campus fleet.
+SAC's sustainability webpage would feature materials related to transit opportunities, including a direct link to Foothill Transit bus schedules and routes, information regarding bus passes, the ability to purchase bus passes online, and overall benefits for using transit including charts and graphs illustrating cost benefits and emissions data.
+Students, faculty, and staff would be regularly updated with incentives and opportunities via campus communication - Actively communicate with Foothill Transit regarding schedule and routes to best serve the student population.
+This communication will include sharing student data such as geographic distribution and peak travel times - o Coordinate with Foothill Transit to provide security at the new Transit Center, including adequate lighting and cameras - Coordinate with Foothill Transit to develop on-bus bike racks that can accommodate four or more bicycles